AugustinCablant/Bayesian-Statistics/README.md

 ## Project Overview
 This project applies Bayesian cluster analysis, inspired by the methodology presented in the paper *"Bayesian cluster analysis: Point estimation and credible balls"*.
 The objective is to analyze a clustering problem using Bayesian techniques, with real or simulated data, to understand uncertainty in cluster assignments while leveraging advanced statistical methods.

-## Project Goals
-1. **Define the Problem**: Clearly outline the clustering problem and its significance.
-2. **Apply Bayesian Techniques**: Use appropriate Bayesian methods seen in class to analyze the problem.
-3. **Methodology Explanation**: Explain the Bayesian technique selected, its motivation, and its relation to the problem.
-4. **Computational Implementation**: Describe the computational methods used and challenges encountered.
-5. **Interpret the Results**: Present and interpret the findings, comparing them to results obtained via a frequentist approach.

-## Project Structure
-A runnable R markdown "BayesianClusterAnalysis" with all the necessary descriptions.

 ## Deliverables
 - **Final Report**: A detailed document covering the problem definition, methodology, computational details, results, and comparisons.